montagejs/minit/templates/digit/__name__/README.md

     NOTE: All packages in this directory must be included as dependencies in package.json.

-* package.json  -  Describes the application and the dependencies included in the node_modules directory.
+* package.json  —  Describes the application and the dependencies included in the node_modules directory.
-* README.md  -  The default readme file.
+* README.md  —  The default readme file.
-* run-tests.html  -  Is a page to run Jasmine tests manually in the browser.
+* run-tests.html  —  Is a page to run Jasmine tests manually in the browser.
-* test/  -  Contains tests for the application.
+* test/  —  Contains tests for the application.

     By default, this directory includes all.js, a module that points the test runner to all jasmine specs.

-* ui/  -  Contains the application user interface components.
+* ui/  —  Contains the application user interface components.

     By default, this directory contains one component: main.reel (the Main user interface component)

-* core/  -  Contains the core modules of the application logic.

 In development, you can expand this project directory as necessary; for example, depending on the project you may want to add the following folders:

-* locale/  -  For localized content.
+* locale/  —  For localized content.
-* scripts/  -  For JS libraries that do not support the CommonJS exports object and, therefore, have to be loaded using a `<script>` tag.
+* scripts/  —  For JS libraries that do not support the CommonJS exports object and, therefore, have to be loaded using a `<script>` tag.

 Unit Testing